sumeer1/scAEGAN/README.md

  Summary
  -------
-scAEGAN is a python based deep learning model that is designed for single-cell-omics and multi-omics integration. scAEGAN does this by using an Autoencoder which learns a low-dimensional embedding of each experiment independently, respecting each sample's uniqueness, protocol.
-Next, cycleGAN learns a non-linear mapping between these two Autoencoder representations, leveraging the observation that distributions in different latent spaces are similar.
+scAEGAN is a python based deep learning model that is designed for single-cell-omics and multi-omics integration. scAEGAN performs this by using an Autoencoder which learns a low-dimensional embedding of each experiment independently, respecting each sample's uniqueness, protocol.
+Next, cycleGAN learns a non-linear mapping between these two Autoencoder representations.

 scAEGAN Workflow
 ----------------